nextflow-io/hack17-varcall/README.md

 This repository contains the source files for the documentation of the hackaton project.

-To generate the `index.html` file with the documentation do:
+To generate the html documentation do:

 ```
 make